Frustrated spin order and stripe fluctuations in FeSe: Results

+We performed numerical simulations at zero temperature for a frustrated spin-1 system on the basis of a $J_1$-$J_2$-$J_3$-$K$ Heisenberg model \cite{Glasbrenner:2015} on a 16-points cluster as shown in Fig.~\ref{fig:cluster}a and described in the Methods section.
+Fig.~\ref{fig:cluster}b shows the resulting phase diagram as a function of $J_2$ and $J_3$. $K$ was set at 0.1 (repulsive) in order to suppress ordering tendencies on the small cluster.
+The parameter set for the simulations of the Raman and neutron data at finite temperature is indicated as a black dot.

-In Fig.~\ref{fig:data-low} we show the low-temperature data along with the results of the finite cluster zero temperature numerical simulations for Raman scattering in the spin-1 frustrated Heisenberg model as described in the methods section.
-The energy scale for the simulations [Fig.~\ref{fig:data-low}b] is given in units of $J_1$ which has been derived to be 123\,meV or 990\,cm$^{-1}$ \cite{Glasbrenner:2015}, allowing a semi-quantitative comparison with the experiment.
-As mentioned before the experimental \Alg and \BZg spectra are dominated by electron-hole excitations, and the spin contributions are weak.
-The opposite is true for \Blg symmetry.
-This difference is also borne out in the simulations which indicate a factor of 20 to 100 difference in the respective spectral weights.
-For the selected values of $J_1=123$\,meV, $J_2=0.528\,J_1$, $J_3=0$, and $K=0.1\,J_1$, the positions of the spin excitation in the three symmetries are qualitatively reproduced.
+In Fig.~\ref{fig:data-low} we show the low-temperature data (Fig.~\ref{fig:data-low}a) along with the simulations (Fig.~\ref{fig:data-low}b).
+The energy scale for the simulations is given in units of $J_1$ which has been derived to be 123\,meV or 990\,cm$^{-1}$ \cite{Glasbrenner:2015}, allowing a semi-quantitative comparison with the experiment.
+As already mentioned, the experimental \Alg and \BZg spectra are not dominated by spin excitations and we do not attempt to further analyze the continua extending to energies in excess of 1\,eV, considering them a background.
+The opposite is true for \Blg symmetry, also borne out in the simulations.
+For the selected values of $J_1=123$\,meV, $J_2=0.528\,J_1$, $J_3=0$, and $K=0.1\,J_1$, the positions of the spin excitations in the three symmetries and the relative intensities are qualitatively reproduced.
 The choice of parameters is motivated by the previous use of the $J_{1}$-$J_{2}$ Heisenberg model, with $J_{1}=J_{2}$ to describe the stripe phase of iron pnictides \cite{Chen:2011b}.
 Here we use a value of $J_{2}$ smaller than $J_{1}$ to enhance competition between N\'{e}el and stripe orders when describing FeSe.

-At finite temperature between the structural transition at $T_\mathrm{s}=89.1\,K$ and approximately 200\,K there is an additional structure in the \Blg spectra in the range below 200\,cm$^{-1}$ [Fig.~\ref{fig:data-sym-long}a] which develops in a fashion very similar to what was found in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ \cite{Choi:2008,Gallais:2013,Kretzschmar:2016}.
-The feature in FeSe was observed before, modeled by a Drude-like response as derived by Gallais and coworkers \cite{Gallais:2016a}, and interpreted in terms of quadrupolar orbital fluctuations \cite{Massat:2016}.
+This approach and choice of parameters is strongly supported in a recent neutron scattering study \cite{WangQS:2016}.